Based on a true story

-Technician: Ah, dude, I’m sorry, but the motherboard was damaged in shipping.
+Technician: Ah, dude, I’m sorry, but the motherboard was defective.
 Fun fact, we see like up to 1/3 of the refurbished motherboard replacements damaged in shipping by the time they reach a technician.
 So… this may not fix the problem, and we highly recommend you send it into the Depot, even though you paid an extra $300 (+25%) for NBD on-site service…

 Support: Ok, dude!
 The motherboard is all set now after the technician installed another refurbished one!!!
 Phew!!!
 You should be able to get back to work on this hog!

 User: But, wait, what the heck???
 The touchpad is acting funky on this machine; it’s not clicking on one of the buttons.
-Also, it looks like one of your screws is missing, so the case is opening slightly.
+Also, it looks like a few screws are missing, so the case is opening slightly.
 Why are these wires showing near the hinges?
 What gives man?

 Support: It looks like the technician may have had some issues assembling the machine.
 We’ll send a technician back to assemble the machine for you properly.
-These are non-Dell employee contractors who service multiple companies.
 Sorry, they’ll do things like always call you instead of the user, blow off your appointments because they have over a dozen per-day, not wire things up properly in a rush.
 Be ready for anything!

 User: Ok, dude, thanks.
 It looks like I’m finally ready to go!
-But, wait, something’s up with my 5Ghz Wireless.
+But wait, something’s up with my 5Ghz Wireless.
 I can’t seem to stay online; it keeps disconnecting.
-Support says they can’t use the remote agents due to the instability issues.
+My company’s support says they can’t use the remote agents due to the instability issues.
 My laptop doesn’t have a ethernet post to use as a backup.
 What am I going to do?

-Support: Wait, one sec, it looks like you’re on the 10.70.0 version of the intel driver out of the box.
-That one has a known version where Wireless networks don’t work at all.
+Support: Wait one sec; it looks like you’re on the 10.70.0 version of the Intel driver delivered by our Update Tool.
+That one has a known issue where Wireless 5Ghz networks are severely impacted.
 Since this machine does not have a network card, you’ll have to load it using a USB stick with the new driver to get this newly updated fix on the device.
 No big deal!
-Just find another machine to download it from, and you’re back on the road!
+Just find another machine to download it to a USB drive, and you’re back on the road!